 EPF or Employees’ Provident Fund is a social security scheme implemented by the Government of India to help people generate savings while earning.
 The employee, as well as the employer, contribute a small amount every month so that a substantial corpus is generated at the time of retirement.
 EPF Form 11 helps the employer in finding out whether the employee is already a member of the EPF scheme or not.

 When the employee’s salary is more than ₹ 15,000 and he is working in an organisation having more than 20 employees, the employer has to enrol him for EPF.
 In case the employee is already a member of the EPFO, the employer has to continue his PF obligations.
-Form 11 contains the EPF history of the employee and it is also used to transfer the PF account automatically.
+Form 11 contains the EPF history of the employee and can also be used to transfer the PF account automatically.

 |EPF Form No.||Form – 11|